hengineer/CaptainsMess/README.md

 - [ ] Lots of testing

 ## Version History
+### 0.4 (June 25, 2016)
+- New `FinishGame` API call.
+Call it when the game is over so you can go back to the lobby with the same players.
+- Added internal support for `serverScore`.
+This may be used in the future to pick the server based on device performance, eg. to prefer the "fastest" device as the server.
+- Fixed some warnings.

 ### 0.3 (April 20, 2016)
 - The scene is no longer reloaded/changed when connecting.
 <br>*Because of this I would be wary of using [Scene Objects](http://docs.unity3d.com/Manual/UNetSceneObjects.html) (objects with NetworkIdentity that already exist in the scene) since they no longer seem to get synced properly.
 Instead you should spawn network objects.*